mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

 ~> **IMPORTANT:** If `disk_gb_enabled` is true, then Atlas will automatically scale disk size up and down.
 This will cause the value of `replication_specs.#.region_config.#.(analytics_specs|electable_specs|read_only_specs).disk_size_gb` returned to potentially be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster disk size back to the original `disk_size_gb` value.
-To prevent this a lifecycle customization should be used, i.e.:
+To prevent this a lifecycle customization should be used:
 `lifecycle {
   ignore_changes = [replication_specs.#.region_config.#.electable_specs.disk_size_gb]
 }`